Kotlin/kotlinx-benchmark/docs/benchmarking-overview.md

-# Harnessing Code Performance: The Art and Science of Benchmarking with kotlinx-benchmark
+# Code Benchmarking: A Brief Overview

 This guide serves as your compass for mastering the art of benchmarking with kotlinx-benchmark.
 By harnessing the power of benchmarking, you can unlock performance insights in your code, uncover bottlenecks, compare different implementations, detect regressions, and make informed decisions for optimization.